Program

 • Chris Partridge, Andrew Mitchell, Sergio de Cesare and Oscar Xiberta Soto Disentangling the schema turn: Restoring the information base to conceptual modelling

-• Ilia Bider and Erik Perjons Representing Autopoiesis and Scanning the Environment in Conceptual Models
+• Ilia Bider and Erik Perjons Representing Autopoiesis and Scanning the Environment in Fractal Enterprise Model

-• Peter Fettke and Wolfgang Reisig Towards a fundamental theory of modeling discrete systems
+• Peter Fettke and Wolfgang Reisig Towards a fundamental theory of modeling discrete systems.
+Position statement

 11th International Workshop on Ontologies and Conceptual Modeling (OntoCom)

-• Monday, October 20 from 11:30 to 16:00 Sergio de Cesare, Frederik Gailly, Giancarlo Guizzardi, Chris Partridge and Oscar Pastor -
+• Monday, October 20 from 11:30 to 16:00 Sergio de Cesare, Frederik Gailly, Giancarlo Guizzardi, Chris Partridge and Oscar Pastor A106

 The International Workshop on Ontologies and Conceptual Modeling (OntoCom) focuses on the practical and formal application of ontologies to conceptual modeling.
 The importance of conceptual modeling has grown over the years, and it is now common to find examples of conceptual models being developed and used in various disciplines unrelated to computing, including biology, business, construction, and engineering.
 Among the reasons for this disciplinary expansion is also the increasing digitalisation of all aspects of modern life, as well as the increased complexity that such digitalisation entails in terms of emerging needs and requirements.
 The natural consequence is a proliferation of conceptual models of multiple real-world domains, which sooner or later, require data and systems to interoperate and/or integrate.
 In this emerging scenario, ontology-driven conceptual modeling becomes even more fundamental to modern life due to its intrinsic ability to represent reality in a theoretically and semantically consistent manner.
 Foundational (or top-level ontologies) have the potential to resolve the difficult problems that derive from a lack of a consistent and sound ontological theory.
 The benefits that can derive from the application of a foundational ontology include improved mapping to the real-world domain, increased level of communication and understanding among stakeholders, model reuse, semantic integration and interoperability and increased overall efficiency and effectiveness of information systems development and evolution.
 The application of foundational ontologies can also assist in overcoming the inscrutable nature of most mainstream artificial intelligence methods (e.g., neural networks and machine learning).
 We intend to bring together academics, researchers, and practitioners (with a background in IS engineering and/or ontology development) to develop an agenda for future collaborations that combine research and industrial expertise.